Philippines: Spanish and American colonial rule (1565–1934)

 The war resulted in the deaths of 250,000 to 1 million civilians, primarily due to famine and disease.
 Many Filipinos were transported by the Americans to concentration camps, where thousands died.
 After the fall of the First Philippine Republic in 1902, an American civilian government was established with the Philippine Organic Act.
 American forces continued to secure and extend their control of the islands, suppressing an attempted extension of the Philippine Republic, securing the Sultanate of Sulu, establishing control of interior mountainous areas which had resisted Spanish conquest, and encouraging large-scale resettlement of Christians in once-predominantly-Muslim Mindanao.

+Rather than actively resisting or being transformed by American colonial rule, Filipino elites neutralized intended political reforms by "domesticating" US tutelary institutions through their own preexisting cultural schemas, thereby reproducing traditional power dynamics.

 Commonwealth and World War II (1935–1946)

 Cultural developments in the Philippines strengthened a national identity, and Tagalog began to take precedence over other local languages.
 Governmental functions were gradually given to Filipinos by the Taft Commission; the 1934 Tydings–McDuffie Act granted a ten-year transition to independence through the creation of the Commonwealth of the Philippines the following year, with Manuel Quezon president and Sergio Osmeña vice president.
 Quezon's priorities were defence, social justice, inequality, economic diversification, and national character.
 Filipino (a standardized variety of Tagalog) became the national language, women's suffrage was introduced, and land reform was considered.
-The introduction of women's suffrage during the Commonwealth period (1935–1946) signifies a progressive step towards gender equality in the Philippines.
-This gave women the right to vote and participate in the country's political processes.
+The introduction of women's suffrage signified a progressive step towards gender equality in the Philippines.
+It gave women the right to vote and participate in the country's political processes.